Installing SSH 3.29

-Note: To make a secure connection using SSH, you must connect to a machine running the SSH server, such as uhunix.hawaii.edu.
-If you try to use the SSH client to connect to a machine not running SSH server, you will not be able to make a secure connection.
+Note: To make a secure connection using SSH, you must connect to a machine running an SSH server, such as uhunix.hawaii.edu.
+If you try to use the SSH client to connect to a machine not running an SSH server, you will not be able to make a secure connection.

 If you followed the steps above using the Shell Client and entered your UH password, you should now be logged into your UHUNIX account.
-You can use all unix commands in SSH Shell Client.
-For example, you can type pine and press enter on the keyboard to use the Alpine email client.
+You can use command line commands through the SSH Shell Client.

 The Secure Shell window has a toolbar with several buttons.
 If you are not certain what a button does, move the mouse over the button for a few seconds and a short description of the button will appear.
 It is good practice to familiarize yourself with the different functions of the program.